How to create a simple social media strategy in 6 steps

 The worst is when you think about all the time you are spending on this and you see no progress, no growth, no sales…

-But you can’t afford to pay to get it done because you don’t have a budget or you think it’s going to take a lot of time for you to learn and do it yourself.
+But you can’t afford to pay to get social media done for you because you don’t have a budget or you think it’s going to take a lot of time for you to learn and do it yourself.
 You have so many other jobs to do… So you do what you can, cross your fingers and hope your posts will go viral.

 But that hardly ever happens and if it does, would you know how to do it again anyway?

 So let's get you sorted!
-Here's what you've got to do:
+Here's what you've got to do to create a social media strategy:

 Download your Social Media Strategy Cheat Sheet